The ultimate Easter Sunday lunch with Bordeaux Wines

 Easter starter ideas

 A classic prawn cocktail is always a winner but why not try something different this year?
 Our version is made with shrimps, an addition of tomatoes and avocado, all ingredients beautifully layered in a transparent glass with sauce served on top.
-A dry white Bordeaux, such as Château Argadens 2019, would make an excellent pairing.
-Made from Sauvignon Blanc grapes with a touch of Sémillon, this wine is citrus-led with smoky minerality, a good texture and a long finish.
+A dry white Bordeaux, such as Château La Rose du Pin 2021 from Entre-Deux-Mers, would make an excellent pairing.
+Made from Sauvignon Blanc grapes with a touch of Sémillon, this vibrant wine has flavours of apples, pears and citrus with a crisp pleasingly balanced almost saline finish.

 Alternatively, to compliment the pink prawns, the freshness of the lemon and the sweetness of the sauce there’s nothing better than a fresh and fruity Bordeaux Rosé.
-Why not try Château Bauduc Rosé 2020 made from equal parts of Merlot, Cabernet Sauvignon and Cabernet Franc grapes.
-This is an easy-drinking, fresh, dry style with a refreshing note of white pepper on the finish.
+Why not try an organic Château du Seuil Bordeaux Rosé 2021 made from Merlot, Cabernet Sauvignon and Cabernet Franc grapes.
+This is a fruity and floral, rounded and dry style, with a crisp bite and the crunch of crab apples.

 If you’re not a big fan of prawn cocktail or just want to switch it up this year, try these creamy mushroom vol-au-vents – flaky puff pastry bites loaded with a creamy garlicky mushroom filling.